barbenhamou/NetflixProject/Wiki/WebApp/HowToRun.md

 Enjoy!

-For explanation about how to use the website, see [Signup&Login](Signup&Login.md).
+For explanations about how to use the website, see [Signup&Login](Signup&Login.md).